-Spanish Certified Translations
+Spanish Certified Translation

 With over 437 million native speakers worldwide, Spanish is one of the most commonly spoken languages, along with English and Mandarin.
 It is the official language of 21 different countries and, with Spain being one of the most popular UK destinations for work and holidays, certified translations from Spanish are one of our most popular requests.
-This is also due to the large number of Spanish-speakers who make the UK their home.
-People most often need certified translations of criminal record checks, birth certificates, marriage/divorce certificates, passports and university transcripts.
+This is also due to the large number of Spanish speakers who make the UK their home.
+People most often need certified translations of criminal record checks, birth certificates, marriage/divorce certificates, passports, and university transcripts.
 We proudly and accurately deliver these services at an affordable price and guarantee the documents will be accepted by any United Kingdom institution.
 In fact, we're so confident that our unique set-up as a group of freelancers can get you the best-priced certified translation from Spanish into English that we have a price guarantee, which means we'll beat all other quotes.
 So, in the unlikely event that you get a cheaper quote for a certified translation elsewhere, just forward us the details and we promise to beat it.

 Everybody loves Spain!
-It's friendly culture, sunny skies, delicious food, great beaches and incredible history make it one of Brits' favourite destinations, and not just for holidays - hundreds of thousand of them make Spain their permanent home.
+Its friendly culture, sunny skies, delicious food, great beaches and incredible history make it one of Brits' favourite destinations, and not just for holidays - hundreds of thousand of them make Spain their permanent home.
 Many older UK citizens have escaped to the warm weather of the Mediterranean and now enjoy life in the sun funded by their UK pensions.
 It's a great way to relax after all those years put into working in the UK, but this situation often requires quite a few certified translations in order to organise their official residency permits, house purchases, mortgages, health care and other essentials.

 A younger generation of Brits has also discovered the delights of living in Spain, many young people work in pubs and language schools across the country, especially since the demand for native English speakers is so great for those learning the world's lingua franca.
-Although these pint-pullers and TEFL specialists might not be settling down for good like their older compatriots, they will still require translations of certain paperwork for their residency, work, housing and health situations.
+Although these pint-pullers and TEFL specialists might not be settling down for good like their older compatriots, they will still require translations of certain paperwork for their residency, work, housing, and health situations.

-While living and working in others countries of the European Union has been (and for now still is) relatively easy, the UK has now officially left the European Union, and while free travel and trade continue for now, we are yet see how these rules will change as new agreements come into place.
+While living and working in other countries of the European Union has been (and for now still is) relatively easy, the UK has now officially left the European Union, and while free travel and trade continue, for now, we are yet to see how these rules will change as new agreements come into place.
 Many Brits who have been living in Spain unofficially are now racing to get their residency papers in order while they still can so that they can gain the right to remain permanently.
 This process involves a lot of paperwork and certified translations of any English language documents are required.
 The author of this section can testify to this fact, as he is currently in this very position!

 Another response of those living in Spain with regards to the uncertainty of what Brexit will bring is to simply move to back the UK.
 This is of course happening right across the EU, with many Brits heading back home to find work in a more stable environment with and less uncertain future.
 We have recently been getting many requests for certified translations of police or criminal record checks issued in Spain and often required by UK employers when potential employees have been working abroad.